Why you need an e-Form M for the importation of goods into Nigeria

 Application and submission of documents are made through the single windows for trade platform trade.gov.ng, using the importer’s TIN, already validated with FIRS.
 Once submitted, it is processed by the bank for approval and registered by customs.
 The following documents below are submitted during processing.

 - Product Certificate (for Standard Organization of Nigeria (SON) regulated items)

 - E-permit for NAFDAC-regulated items.

 The Case for Compliance with e-Form M Processing

 The Nigerian government expects every importer to comply with Form M processing prior to the importation of authorized items into the Nigerian territory.
-Non-compliance with this rule simply means that the importer will not be able to ship, except in cases of special or authorized exemptions.
-Also, the date on the Form (Say August 25, 2021) should precede the date of sailing (say, August 30, 2021).
-However, in cases where cargo sailed earlier than the date captures in the Form M, the importer must notify the CBN in writing, requesting for special grant, while offering valid reasons why they should be granted special privileges.
+Non-compliance with this rule simply means that the importer will not be able to ship, except in cases of special or approved exemptions.
+Also, the date on the Form (Say August 25, 2021) should precede the date of sailing (say August 30, 2021).
+However, in cases where cargo sailed earlier than the date captured in Form M, the importer must notify the CBN in writing, requesting for a special grant, while offering valid reasons why they should be granted special privileges.

 The key consideration for processing a Form M prior to the importation of goods into Nigeria is compliance.